anjalinaveen99/anjalinaveen99/README.md

-Hi 👋 I'm Anjali — a Master's student in Computer Science at San Francisco Bay University, and I work at the intersection of product execution and data.
+Hi 👋 I'm Anjali — a Master's student in Computer Science at San Francisco Bay University, working at the intersection of product execution and data.

-Most of my background is in technical product/program management: writing PRDs, running roadmaps, tracking KPIs, keeping engineering and business stakeholders aligned.
-I ended up here on GitHub because I like understanding the technical side well enough to actually be useful in those conversations, not just manage around it.
+Most of my background is in technical product/program management — writing PRDs, running roadmaps, tracking KPIs, and keeping engineering and business stakeholders aligned.
+I'm here on GitHub because I like understanding the technical side well enough to be genuinely useful in those conversations, not just manage around them.

-Currently looking at:
+**Currently looking at:**

-Technical Program / Product Manager roles
+- Technical Program / Product Manager roles
-Data Analyst / Business Analyst roles
+- Data Analyst / Business Analyst roles
-Anything where I can bridge product, data, and execution
+- Anything where I can bridge product, data, and execution

-Skills & Tools
+## 🛠️ Skills & Tools

-Product & Program: PRDs, roadmapping, KPI tracking, risk/dependency management, Agile/Scrum
+**Product & Program:** PRDs, Roadmapping, KPI Tracking, Risk & Dependency Management, Agile/Scrum, Stakeholder Management

-Data & Analytics: Python, SQL, Power BI, Tableau, Advanced Excel
+**Data & Analytics:** Python, SQL, Power BI, Tableau, Advanced Excel

-Tools: Jira, Confluence, Git/GitHub
+**Tools:** Jira, Confluence, Git/GitHub

-A few projects
+## 🚀 Selected Projects

-ASCEND AI — job intelligence platform that matches resumes to roles and surfaces AI-driven insights Whale Waves Pro — real-time analytics dashboard for financial market data using live APIs Shilling Attack Detection — ML-based anomaly detection using clustering to catch coordinated fake reviews Connect 4 AI — adversarial game engine using Minimax with alpha-beta pruning
+**ASCEND AI** — Job intelligence platform that matches resumes to roles and surfaces AI-driven insights

-If any of this overlaps with what you're working on, feel free to reach out.
+**Whale Waves Pro** — Real-time analytics dashboard for financial market data using live APIs

+**Shilling Attack Detection** — ML-based anomaly detection using clustering to identify coordinated fake reviews

+**Connect 4 AI** — Adversarial game engine using Minimax with alpha-beta pruning

+---

+Always interested in opportunities where I can support product execution, use data to drive decisions, and work close enough to the technical side to be useful.